 Islamic Economics as a scientific discipline is not satisfied with conventional economic analysis methods due to the lack of the principle of Tawheed and brotherhood.
 Tauhid is interpreted as unity.
 In an economic context, the principle of Tauhid is a core that is summarized from the entire essence of Islamic economics by educating humans how to mingle with others in God's direction.
 It is said so because behind the work of the economy which is based on exchange (barter) through the concept of markets, optimization of profits and utilities, there is a fundamental fundamental that is more fundamental, namely social justice.
 In Islam, the ability to understand and create social justice is based entirely on the principles of the Koran.
 In this way, the principle of Tauhid and brotherhood connects our obligations to others with obligations to God.
 In a simpler expression, the essence of Tauhid and brotherhood is reflected in equality and cooperation.
 The direct consequence of the principle of Tauhid and brotherhood is the dominance of the Islamic economy in which everything belongs to God alone, and He has created good things for human prosperity.
+Humans are God's representatives on earth and are entrusted with the responsibility to use all economic resources fairly with optimal equal distribution.

+b.
+The principle of work and productivity

-Humans are God's representatives on earth and are entrusted with the responsibility to use all economic resources fairly with optimal equal distribution.8 b.
-The principle of work and productivity carried out by him.
-A person's work weight will be measured in say, working hours and at the same time the position where he works.9 c.
+The second basic principle according to Masudul Alam Choudury is work and labor compensation in accordance with their respective professions.
+This states that a person's wages must be given proportionally according to the amount and category of work carried out by him.
+A person's work weight will be measured in say, working hours and at the same time the position where he works.

+&lt;sup>7 Wildan Jauhari, Selayang Pandang Prinsip Ekonomi Islam, Jakarta: Rumah Fiqih Publishing, 019, h.
+5 c.
 The principle of wealth distribution

-The second basic principle according to Masudul Alam Choudury is work and labor compensation in accordance with their respective professions.
-This states that a person's wages must be given proportionally according to the amount and category of work

-7 Wildan Jauhari, Selayang Pandang Prinsip Ekonomi Islam, Jakarta: Rumah Fiqih Publishing, 2019, h.
-5